laurencelundblade/QCBOR/README.md

 By default, all floating-point features are supported.
-This includes encoding and decoding of half-precision, CBOR preferred serialization for float-point and floating-point epoch dates.
+This includes encoding and decoding of half-precision, CBOR preferred serialization for floating-point and floating-point epoch dates.

 If full floating-point is not needed the following #defines can be used to reduce object code size.

-QCBOR_DISABLE_FLOAT_HW_USE -- Avoid all use of floating-point HW.
+QCBOR_DISABLE_FLOAT_HW_USE -- Avoid all use of floating-point hardware.

 QCBOR_DISABLE_PREFERRED_FLOAT -- Eliminates support for half-precision
-and CBOR preferred encoding.
+and CBOR preferred serialization.

 Even if these are #defined, QCBOR can still encode and decode basic floating point.